-Action Worksheet

-Name of Jurisdiction: City of Dixon

-Risk / Vulnerability

-Problem being Mitigated: Risks/vulnerabilities associated with flood events in areas that do not possess adequate storm water management plans

-Hazard(s) Addressed: Flood, Severe Weather

-, , Action or Project

-Action/Project Number: 2.2.2

-Name of Action or Project: Encourage development of storm water management plans/ordinances

-Action or Project Description: Encourage development of storm water management plans in those jurisdictions that do not currently have them and in all new developments. and encourage the county to review and strengthen any subdivision ordinances to incorporate mitigation measures such as storm water management.

-Applicable Goal Statement: Reduce the potential impact of natural disasters on new and existing properties and infrastructure and the local economy.

-Estimated Cost: \$5,000 - \$25,000

-Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.

-Plan for Implementation

-Responsible Organization/Department: Board of Aldermen, City Engineer, Public Works Director

-Action/Project Priority: 23 - H

-Timeline for Completion: 10 years

-Potential Fund Sources: Grants, local general revenue funds, private donations of cash, goods, or services

-Local Planning Mechanisms to be Used in Implementation, if any: Capital Improvement plans, builders plans, transportation plans, ordinances, Hazard Mitigation Plan
+Action Worksheet Name of Jurisdiction: City of Dixon Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with flood events in areas that do not possess adequate storm water management plans Hazard(s) Addressed: Flood, Severe Weather Action or Project Action/Project Number: 2.2.2 Name of Action or Encourage development of storm water management Project: plans/ordinances Action or Project Description: Encourage development of storm water management plans in those jurisdictions that do not currently have them and in all new developments. and encourage the county to review and strengthen any subdivision ordinances to incorporate mitigation measures such as storm water management.
+Applicable Goal Reduce the potential impact of natural disasters on new and Statement: existing properties and infrastructure and the local economy.
+Estimated Cost: \$5,000 - \$25,000 Benefits: Losses avoided by implementing this action include injuries and/or casualties, property damages, loss-of-function/displacement impacts, and emergency management costs/community costs.
+Plan for Implementation Responsible Board of Aldermen, City Engineer, Public Works Director Organization/Department: 23 - H Action/Project Priority: Timeline for Completion: 10 years Potential Fund Sources: Grants, local general revenue funds, private donations of cash, otential i una ocurces. goods, or services Local Planning Capital Improvement plans, builders plans, transportation plans, Mechanisms to be Used ordinances, Hazard Mitigation Plan in Implementation, if any: Progress Report Action Status Not Started/Continue in Plan Update Report of Progress The city currently does not have the resources available to develop a storm water management plan or ordinances.

-pioinomation, ii any Progress Report

-Action Status Not Started/Continue in Plan Update

-Report of Progress The city currently does not have the resources available to develop a storm water management plan or ordinances.